 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (dental crown, tooth veneer, or tooth filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
-Drs.
-Johnson and Wilson utilize Digital Imaging Technologies within the office.
+Dr. Johnson utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.